csc301-fall2014/CSC301H5F-home/README.md

 This repo serves as the homepage for CSC301H5F (i.e. The UTM section).
 This page will contain general information and important announcements, please make sure to visit it regularly.

+## Important Announcement

+All missing personal reps have been created, you should be able to see your personal repo at https://github.com/csc301-fall2014.
+If you haven't registered for a personal repo by now, you will not be able to complete the individual part of exercise 1.

 ## General Info ##